cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 ### Alias

 A user may be interested to create an alias for a resource.
 This is a name useful to the user.
-Users can deploy an alias server in which they store such aliasses for resources.
-Such aliasses could naturally be shared with othere.
+A User can deploy a service in which such aliasses are stored.
+The aliasses could naturally be shared with other users.
 A resource could have one or more aliasses.
 The reason for an alias is that a resource may have a complex name but a user may want to refer to the resource using a name that is suitable for the user's application.

 #### Properties Alias